 Since this notice applies to all areas within the Suva City boundary, including the City’s public parks, residents are advised to ensure that their pets are secured and safe and do not become trapped with the stray dog population of the City.

 Dogs trapped will be taken to either the Ministry of Agriculture at Koronivia or SPCA at Walu Bay and shall be available for reclaiming by their owners within 24 hours of capture subject to payment of charges & licenses.
-All dogs released will be neutered and the costs shall be borne by the owners as well.

 Dogs not claimed within 24 hours will be dealt with by the Ministry of Agriculture & SPCA as they consider appropriate and no liability claims shall be attached to the Suva City Council, Ministry of Agriculture & the SPCA including any employee or agent thereof, arising out of this stray dog trapping exercise.

 Due to the surge in stray dog population becoming problematic to the City community, trapping of strays has become an on-going program in the City until further notice.